Disease Reporting

 Additional resources

-- UPHL antibiotic-resistant submission guidance
+- UPHL antibiotic-resistant lab network (includes submission guidance)

-- UPHL infectious diseases laboratory
+- UPHL infectious diseases laboratory (includes submission guidance)

 In order to meet the Public Health Reporting Objective for the Promoting Interoperability (PI) Program and/or MIPS/Advancing Care Information Quality Payment Program, Eligible Professionals (EPs), Eligible Hospitals (EHs) or Critical Access Hospitals (CAHs) may register for the Public Health Reporting Objective with the Utah Department of Health and Human Services (DHHS).